igomezv/SimpleMC/README.md

 This `docs` branch is intended to contain the documentation files for `SimpleMC`.
-In the `doc` directory are all the files used by the` sphinx` library to build the website.
+In the `docs_sphinx` directory are all the files used by the` sphinx` library to build the website.
 On the other hand, in the `docs` directory there are only the` html` files and from there a github page is generated: https://igomezv.github.io/SimpleMC/ .

 SimpleMC
 ==========